 In this exhibition, Evertz looks very nice, though somewhat hidden away in the "Security" space, along with a smoldering explosion of grays by Ed Clark.

-Other artists included in this show are Charles Hinman, Bill Hutson, James Austin Murray, Margaret Neill, Thornton Willis, Mark Zimmerman – and Little himself.
+Other artists included in this show are Charles Hinman, Bill Hutson, James Austin Murray, Margaret Neill, Thornton Willis, Mark Zimmermann – and Little himself.